I listen every Monday morning

 Park, and to hear your broadcast of Christmas afternoon.
 At first I thought

-the radio was tuned to WBGO, but when I heard a commercial, my interest
+the radio was tuned to WBGO, but when I heard a commercial, my interest was

 really piqued since no commercial station plays that kind of hip music.